Facelift in Brazil: Deep Plane planning for U.S. patients

 | Neck treatment | Comprehensive (platysmaplasty + subplatysmal fat) | Partial | Does not treat neck |

-I chose the deep plane as my exclusive technique because, in my experience with over eight thousand surgeries, no other approach delivers the same combination of natural appearance, longevity, and safety.
-Still, some patients come to the office asking about alternative techniques they have seen on social media or in aesthetic clinics.
+I focus on the Deep Plane approach because it fits the type of facial and neck laxity I most often treat.
+Still, some patients ask about alternative techniques they have seen on social media or in aesthetic clinics.
 I answer directly about the three most frequent ones below.

 Deep Plane or mini facelift: what's the difference?